MattMacMaster/DiscordDndBot/README.md

 # Known Issues
-Due to inconsistencies from the data source some entries break the bot - Noting known ones below
+Due to inconsistencies from the data source some entries break the bot - Noting known ones below that remain unfixed

 # Local Setup